abdrahmansoltan/Learning-Notes/Node.js/1-BackEnd.md

 ### `Origin`

-- it's compination of (domain, scheme, or port)
+- it's combination of (domain, scheme, or port)
 - whenever something in the img below changes, we get a different `origin`
   ![origin](./img/origin.PNG)